Feature

 “How on earth are we going to get these projects up and going if utilities aren’t involved in their resource planning?”
 Hendrickson asked.
 “One of the first questions we asked with Bison was, ‘how is it not the very first question you guys looked at when you were going into Wyoming?’”

-Hendrickson said that in her experience, most utilities still aren’t familiar with DAC, even in regions where projects are planned.
+In Hendrickson's experience, most utilities still aren’t familiar with DAC, even in regions where projects are planned.
 “That was a really big shock for me, because most utilities do integrated resource planning years in advance,” she said.
 “Granted, DAC at this point in time is small.
 But when you’re talking about potential megaton facilities, that is not a small energy ask.”

 Listen to the episode on: